maoberlehner/markus-oberlehner-net/content/blog/pure-css-animated-svg-circle-chart.md

 date = "2017-06-15T16:36:01+02:00"
 title = "Creating a Pure CSS Animated SVG Circle Chart" description = "Creating an animated SVG pie chart with pure CSS.
-A detailed explanation of how to build an SVG doughnut chart with just CSS animations and no JavaScript." intro = "Recently at work we faced the task of creating an animated SVG circle chart.
-At first it didn't seem like a big challenge, but after playing around with a JavaScript-based solution provided to us, and aiming to find a solution that would work without JavaScript, my colleagues and I came to the conclusion that a little JavaScript is necessary to animate the fill state of the circle..." draft = false categories = ["Development"] tags = ["CSS Architecture"]
+A detailed explanation of how to build an SVG doughnut chart with just CSS animations and no JavaScript." intro = "At my workplace, we recently faced the task of creating an animated SVG pie/doughnut/circle chart.
+At first, it didn't seem like a big challenge, but after playing around with a JavaScript-based solution provided to us, and aiming to find a solution that would work without JavaScript, my colleagues and I, concluded that a little JavaScript is necessary to animate the fill state of the circle..." draft = false categories = ["Development"] tags = ["CSS Architecture"]
 +++

-Recently at work we faced the task of creating an animated SVG pie / doughnut / circle chart.
-At first it didn't seem like a big challenge, but after playing around with a JavaScript-based solution provided to us, and aiming to find a solution that would work without JavaScript, my colleagues and I came to the conclusion that a little JavaScript is necessary to animate the fill state of the circle.
+At my workplace, we recently faced the task of creating an animated SVG pie/doughnut/circle chart.
+At first, it didn't seem like a big challenge, but after playing around with a JavaScript-based solution provided to us, and aiming to find a solution that would work without JavaScript, my colleagues and I, concluded that a little JavaScript is necessary to animate the fill state of the circle.

-Although I usually love JavaScript and most of what I do at work and in my spare time has something to do with JavaScript, there are situations where I also hate JavaScript – sometimes. **Every time I think something should be done with pure HTML or SVG and CSS and it seems to be impossible to do it without JavaScript, I hate JavaScript**.
+Although I usually love JavaScript and most of what I do at work, and in my spare time has something to do with JavaScript, there are situations where I also hate JavaScript – sometimes. **Every time I think something should be done with pure HTML or SVG and CSS, and it seems impossible to do it without JavaScript, I hate JavaScript**.

-So after not really solving the problem of an animated circle chart in a satisfying way, I couldn't sleep last night.
+After not solving the problem of an animated circle chart satisfyingly, I couldn't sleep last night.
 It was somehow clear to me that **this has to be solved using plain CSS and SVG**.
-And I really had the feeling that it could be done using only those two techniques.
-I was lying in bed thinking about possible solutions until I had the first enlightenment how the problem could be at least simplified.
+And I had the feeling that it could be done using only those two techniques.
+I was lying in bed thinking about possible solutions until I first realized how the problem could be at least simplified.
 I walked into my living room to grab my laptop and started hacking.

 ## Part 1: Math is hard